rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

-This blog explains how to recover the *enable password* and the *enable secret* passwords of Cisco&reg; Adaptive Security Appliance (ASA) and Cisco Router.
+This blog explains how to recover the *enable password* and the *enable secret* passwords of the Cisco&reg; Adaptive Security Appliance (ASA) and Cisco router.
 These passwords protect access to privileged execution and configuration modes.
 You can recover the *enable password* password, but the *enable secret* password is encrypted and must be replaced with a new one.
 You can also recover the